vuejs/vue-test-utils/docs/api/options.md

 - type: `Object`

-Set the component instance's props.
+Set the component instance's props when the component is mounted.

 Example: